-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 Assess and interpret information correctly to assist with informed Measurement technology:gait measurement; decision on a clinically acceptable o tissue interface measurement; solution, liaising with other outcome measurement; stakeholders to ensure that all o digital photography; current influencing factors have physiological measurement; been taken into consideration. o transducers.
-1 Undertake further patient Biomechanics: assessment as necessary. o biomechanical analysis; 1 Undertake an evaluation of o biomechanical models; equipment available to meet the biomechanics of major musculoskeletal structures; technical solution, making o tissue biomechanics; performance measurements as wheelchair biomechanics; appropriate. biomechanics of seating; 1 Produce a design specification that biomechanics of gait; meets prescription and prosthetic and orthotic biomechanics. accommodates manufacturing Disabling pathologies: constraints by those who will ∘ ICF; manufacture or implement. sensation and sensory loss; 1 Recommend appropriate o congenital pathologies; manufacturing process and produce o diabetes; engineering drawings. o pressure sores; 2 Establish/review the specification for ∘ spinal pathologies; manufacturing viability correctly and o continence and control; interpret the specification for the o joint and muscle pathologies; assistive device. o neurological disorders; 2 Identify existing components for o ageing; suitability and determine those o cardiovascular disease. aspects of specification that relate to How to review options generated with key stakeholders and reach
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 Assess and interpret information Measurement technology: correctly to assist with informed gait measurement; decision on a clinically acceptable tissue interface measurement; solution, liaising with other outcome measurement; stakeholders to ensure that all \circ digital photography; current influencing factors have physiological measurement; 4 been taken into consideration. • transducers.
+1 Undertake further patient Biomechanics: 4 assessment as necessary. biomechanical analysis; 1 Undertake an evaluation of biomechanical models; equipment available to meet the biomechanics of major musculoskeletal structures; technical solution, making tissue biomechanics; performance measurements as wheelchair biomechanics; 4 appropriate. biomechanics of seating; 1 Produce a design specification that biomechanics of gait; meets prescription and prosthetic and orthotic biomechanics. accommodates manufacturing Disabling pathologies: constraints by those who will ∘ ICF; manufacture or implement. sensation and sensory loss; 1 Recommend appropriate congenital pathologies; manufacturing process and produce o diabetes; - engineering drawings. pressure sores; 2 Establish/review the specification for spinal pathologies; manufacturing viability correctly and continence and control; isint and muscle pathologies; interpret the specification for the joint and muscle pathologies; 0 assistive device. neurological disorders; 2 Identify existing components for ageing; suitability and determine those cardiovascular disease. aspects of specification that relate to How to review options generated with key stakeholders and reach

-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING modification or adaptation of existing - 2 devices.
-Monitor and liaise with all individuals or agencies involved in the production process.
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING modification or adaptation of existing devices. agreement on optimum solution.
+Process to ensure specification has taken full account of clinical, 2 Monitor and liaise with all individuals or agencies involved in the production process.
 Process to ensure specification has taken full account of clinical, personal and environmental factors and risks affecting use and effectiveness.
-Clinical practice: 2 Document and record manufacture in accordance with relevant procedures. rehabilitation engineering in the health service; the rehabilitation engineer in the professional healthcare team; psychosocial aspects and classification of disabilities (including the 2 Produce and assemble components to meet specification. iCF); o assessment methods; 3 Review the time, cost and resource implications of supplying the product, comparing the results with any commercially available alternatives that might be suitable. other professional roles (occupational therapist, physiotherapist, speech therapist, consultant in rehabilitation medicine); communication with client and carer; postural management; development and prevention of deformity.
+Clinical practice: 2 Document and record manufacture in accordance with relevant procedures. rehabilitation engineering in the health service; the rehabilitation engineer in the professional healthcare team; psychosocial aspects and classification of disabilities (including the 2 Produce and assemble components to meet specification.
+ICF); ◦ assessment methods; 3 Review the time, cost and resource implications of supplying the product, comparing the results with any commercially available alternatives that might be suitable. other professional roles (occupational therapist, physiotherapist, speech therapist, consultant in rehabilitation medicine); ocommunication with client and carer; postural management; development and prevention of deformity.
 3 Test product against specification prior to fitting with individual patient and confirm performance within expected parameters, identify any modifications required in the final product, and implement and document changes.
 Assessment: disabling pathologies and prognosis; psychological state; communication abilities/limitations; physical abilities/limitations; musculoskeletal abilities/limitations; neuromuscular abilities/limitations; 3 Develop training material appropriate to the user and deliver user training appropriate to the needs of the user/carer. social goals/limitations; mobility goals/limitations; postural management/needs; carer needs/abilities.
 Measurements: types and range of measurements; measurement limitations;